zaxor0/zwerchhau/README.md

 We do not necessarily need to give players negative modifiers to prevent them from performing a ridiculous task (solving a quantum equation in minutes), but *we do need* to give them an idea of what they are capable of in the *best possible case*.

 As a last note and recommendation, while a DM should give the idea of possible successes, this should be around a 5 in terms of the die roll as a 6 might give unique or interesting bonuses that themselves should be a surpise.

+# Character Creation
+1. First roll your ability scores
+2. Choose your race, heritage, or background
+   - Pick two natural traits
+3. Choose your class
+   - Pick skills based on your intelligence, 1/2 rounded up
+   - Pick skills based on your class

 ## Abilities
 Like traditional D&D, players should roll their ability scores.
 It is recommended to roll "down the line” where each rolls is not arranged according to preference.